fbenamy/dsbookclub/README.md

 One day I realized that I wanted to read a text book and that a friend in the field also wanted to read that text book, and his friends as well.
 Thus an idea was born to try and create a cohort-based reading group to read a text book.

 The text book in question is __Statistical Rethinking by Richard McElreath__.
+(He also has videos from the course in lecture form is you're more of an auditory learner: https://github.com/rmcelreath/statrethinking_winter2019)

 The group hasn't officially started yet, but once we get rolling, the format will be a suggested reading pace of a chapter a week with an every other week virtual "book club" session.